gvwilson/rsdx/src/parse/index.md

 [%inc naive_YOU.out %]

--   Problem is that the table of readings is indented by one column
+-   Problem is that the readings are indented by one column

 ---

 ## And…

--   Next file starts like this:
+-   Next file has a blank line between header and readings

 [%inc COW.csv ellipsis=True %]